Search for projects by name

 There is no window for users to exit in case of an unwanted regular upgrade since contracts are instantly upgradable.

 Each update to the system state must be accompanied by a ZK proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
 These proofs are then verified on Ethereum by a smart contract.
-Currently proofs are optional and state (by default) is considered optimistically to be valid.
+Currently state updates do not require a proof if the last state update was made >= 4h ago and is optimistically considered to be valid.
 Moreover, the system doesn’t check that the transactions applied to the state are the ones published by the sequencer.

 Funds can be stolen if the published state is invalid and the Challenger does not react during the 4h finalization window.